ArshSekhon/COMP-340-Project_JOS/README.md

 ##### Barebone Bootloader (/example/bootloader.asm)

-I continue to work on the bootloader code that we wrote in our second class for COMP 340 and have developed this barebone bootloader that just prints hello world on boot.
+I continued to work on the bootloader code that we wrote in our second class for COMP 340 and have developed this barebone bootloader that just prints hello world on boot.

 **Problem Faced:** Understanding the code was bit of a challenge as it was bit different from what we did cover in COMP 256.
 **Solution:** OS Dev and Stack Overflow were a great reasource that really helped me understand how boot loader code worked.